codalab/codalab-worksheets/docs/Worksheet-Markdown.md

     % search <keyword-1> ... <keyword-n>

-See documentation for `cl search` for more information.
+See [CLI documentation](https://codalab-worksheets.readthedocs.io/en/latest/CLI-Reference/) for `cl search` for more information.

+### Displaying a dynamic set of worksheets

+To reference a set of worksheets by a search criterira:

+    % wsearch <keyword-1> ... <keyword-n>

+See [CLI documentation](https://codalab-worksheets.readthedocs.io/en/latest/CLI-Reference/) for `cl wsearch` for more information.

 ## Frequently asked questions